Rehabilitation Options, Including Hyperbaric Oxygen Therapy (HBOT), for Stroke Patients

-These impairments can range from paralysis, speech difficulties, sensory malfunction, and visual deficits to a host of other cognitive dysfunctions.
-Many stroke patients are individuals who have had a stroke before—roughly one in four survivors have already suffered at least one stroke.
+These impairments can range from paralysis, speech difficulties, and sensory issues to a host of other cognitive dysfunctions.
+Additionally, many stroke patients have had a stroke before—“nearly 1 in 4” survivors have suffered at least one stroke previoulsy.

 - Controlling mouth and throat muscles to speak more clearly and adequately swallow

 - Participating in cognitive language exercises to restore communication and comprehension skills

 Research illustrates early speech intervention with aphasia patients “had a massive increase in their ability to communicate at 12 and 26 weeks after their stroke.”
 Patients could speak better and exhibited less difficulty finding and using the right words.

 - Physical therapy: A physical therapist (PT) engages patients in movement exercises to help them reacquire motor skills.
 PTs generally help stroke patients relearn activities such as walking, sitting, standing, and switching from one movement to another.

 Medical experts believe consistent PT lowers “risks of hospital readmission within a month after discharge” because it helps patients:

 - Restore movement and accomplish tasks